rupweb/jinda/README.md

 jinda
 =====

-Java distributed spaces
+Java distributed spaces.
+Probably a hazelcast clone.

 Why?
 Gelernter described the original vision.

 Why not?
 Stuff like JCS, memcache, ehcache, hazelcast, river, terracotta, gigaspaces, blitz, java tuplespaces, tibco activespaces, infinispan, Jboss cache, and many more are out there, but I find them hard to access, although hazelcast access looks easiest.
+Gigaspace download was 144 Mb, what????

 Sounds like everything is reinventing UNIX filters and forks.
 Here's another UNIX reinvention.